Buginsideme/Arrays/README.md

-# Arrays
-Exercises on arrays
+This is a few exercises on arrays